fvalzano/PostDoc_PMC/pipelines/README.md

-This folder contains collections of codes free to use within the group.
+This folder contains collections of codes free to use within the PMC_Kool group.
 It is a continuous Work In Progress, therefore, feedback is highly appreciated :)